A Multi-Task Perspective for Link Prediction with New Relation Types and Nodes: Introduction

-In this work we focus on the out-of-distribution (OOD) task of predicting missing triplets in test \namekgs that contain new nodes and new relation types.
-Our definition of OOD task follows prior work~\citep{mouli2022asymmetry}, which defines an OOD task as having train and test distribution with distinct support (distinct nodes and new relations types in attributed graphs).
-We also assume that no extra information is available either at training or test time, apart from the input (obsevable) graph with its nodes and relation types.
-As a result, existing zero-shot methods~\citep{qin2020generative,geng2021ontozsl,li2022hierarchical}, which rely on textual descriptions of the relation types, and few-shot learning methods~\citep{xiong2018one,chen2019meta,sun2021one,zhang2020few,qian2022few}, which require examples of triplets to be predicted involving the new relation types, are unable to perform our OOD task.
-To the best of our knowledge, the only approach that can generalize to completely new nodes and relation types without requiring any extra information is the recent work of \citet{kg-equivariance}.
-To solve the OOD task, the authors introduce the concept of double exchangeability, which is intuitively the property of all relation types, as well as all nodes, of being interchangeable with one another.
-Since the new test relation types are likewise assumed to be exchangeable with the training ones, the missing test triplets can be predicted directly using knowledge acquired during training.
-However, in some real-world \namekgs, the double-exchangeability assumption might not hold.
+In this work we focus on the task of predicting missing triplets in test \namekgs that contain \revision{\textit{completely} new nodes and new relation types (i.e., no training nodes and no training relations).} We assume that no extra information is available either at train or test time, apart from the input (observable) graph with its nodes and relation types.
+As a result, existing zero-shot methods~\citep{qin2020generative,geng2021ontozsl,li2022hierarchical}, which rely on textual descriptions \revision{and/or ontological information} of the relation types, and few-shot learning methods~\citep{xiong2018one,chen2019meta,sun2021one,zhang2020few,qian2022few}, \revision{which require a shared observable graph between train and test set,} are unable to perform our task. \revision{Recently, \citet{kg-equivariance,lee2023ingram} have tackled this problem by proposing novel approaches capable of generalizing to completely new nodes and relation types without requiring any extra information.
+More precisely, in order to solve this task, \citet{kg-equivariance} introduced double (permutation) equivariant models for attributed graphs.
+Intuitively, these models treat every type of relation and all nodes as interchangeable with each other, effectively capturing what can be referred to as the double exchangeability assumption.} Since the new test relation types are likewise assumed to be exchangeable with the training ones, the missing test triplets can be predicted directly using knowledge acquired during training.
+However, in some real-world \namekgs, this double exchangeability may leave performance on the table since it can make the model excessively equivariant.
 For instance, consider the scenario in \Cref{fig:intro} where the training graph comprises two weakly-connected knowledge bases representing different sports communities (racing and gymnastic) with some different relation types.
 The predictive patterns for relation types in those communities might differ and potentially be contradictory, implying that \emph{not all} relation types are exchangeable.
 In our example, two racing teammates necessarily have the same team principal in the racing community, and therefore (Horner, \texttt{team\_principal\_of}, Pérez) can be predicted from ((Horner, \texttt{team\_principal\_of}, Verstappen), (Verstappen, \texttt{teammate\_of}, Pérez)).
 On the contrary, two gymnastic teammates might have different coaches and (Landi, \texttt{coach\_of}, Lee) should not be predicted when seeing ((Landi, \texttt{coach\_of}, Biles), (Biles, \texttt{teammate\_of}, Lee)).
 Due to this contradictory patterns, \texttt{team\_principal\_of} and \texttt{coach\_of} are not exchangeable.
 Similarly, the new test relation types might be exchangeable only with a subset of the training ones.
 In our example, \texttt{boss\_of} is exchangeable with \texttt{team\_principal\_of}, but not with \texttt{coach\_of}.